MikaSchoenmakers/MikasBalatro/README.md

 ### Tax Collector
 ![Tax Collector](./assets/2x/j_mmc_tax_collector.png)\
-Gives $1, $2, $3 or $4 per Joker at the end of the round, based on their rarity.
+Gives $1, $2 or $4 per Joker at the end of the round, based on their rarity starting at uncommon.

 ## Uncommon
 ### Abbey Road